Economic trends and topics to help you.

-U.S. CPI increases.
-Consumer prices rose slightly in May, according to the Labor Department.
-The consumer price index (CPI) reported a rise of 0.1% in May, matching economists’ expectation.
-On a year-over-year basis, CPI was up 1.8%, lower than economists’ expected pace of 1.9%.
-The core CPI, which excludes food and energy prices, rose 0.1% on the month and 2% on the year, both missing forecasts.
+U.S. CPI rises.
+Consumer prices rose faster in July, according to the consumer price index (CPI).
+The Labor Department reported that July’s CPI increased by 0.3% after edging up 0.1% for two straight months; economists were expecting a monthly rise of 0.2%.
+On a year-over-year basis, CPI was up 1.8%.
+The core CPI, which excludes food and energy prices, advanced by 0.3% on the month and by 2.2% on the year.

 U.S. Housing News: